envoyproxy/examples/cache/example.rst

    :ref:`curl <start_sandboxes_setup_curl>`
         Used to make ``HTTP`` requests.

-In this example, we demonstrate how HTTP caching can be utilized in Envoy by using the Cache Filter.
+In this example, we demonstrate how HTTP caching can be utilized in Envoy by using the Cache filter.
 The setup of this sandbox is based on the setup of the :ref:`Front Proxy sandbox <install_sandboxes_front_proxy>`.

-All incoming requests are routed via the front Envoy, which acts as a reverse proxy sitting on the edge of the ``envoymesh`` network.
+All incoming requests are routed via the front Envoy, which acts as a reverse proxy sitting on the edge of the Docker network.

-Port ``8000`` is exposed by :download:`docker-compose.yaml <_include/cache/docker-compose.yaml>` to handle ``HTTP`` calls to the services.
+Port ``8000`` is exposed by :download:`docker-compose.yaml <_include/cache/docker-compose.yaml>` to handle HTTP calls to the services.
 Two backend services are deployed behind the front Envoy, each with a sidecar Envoy.

-The front Envoy is configured to run the Cache Filter, which stores cacheable responses in an in-memory cache, and serves it to subsequent requests.
+The front Envoy is configured to run the Cache filter, which stores cacheable responses in an in-memory cache, and serves it to subsequent requests.

 In this demo, the responses that are served by the deployed services are stored in :download:`responses.yaml <_include/cache/responses.yaml>`.